dCache/dcache/docs/TheBook/intouch.md

 ACCESS WITH SSH
 ---------------

-`admin` service embeds `ssh` server listening on port 22224 (configurable) and supports the following authentication mechanisms :
+The `admin` service embeds `ssh` server listening on port 22224 (configurable) and supports the following authentication mechanisms :

 - kerberos
 - password